-Colombia is the country in Latin America with the highest number of killings of human rights defenders and the second most dangerous in the world to carry out this work.
+Colombia is one of the countries in the world with the highest number of killings of human rights defenders and one of the most dangerous in which to carry out this work.

 Who faces the most risk?
-The defenders who work to defend the land, territory, and environment in rural areas, in Indigenous, campesino (peasant farmer) and Afro-Colombian communities.
+Defenders who work to defend the land, territory, and environment in rural areas, in Indigenous, campesino (peasant farmer) and Afro-Colombian communities.
 They find themselves trapped between the violence caused by the armed conflict and disputes over land and natural resources.

 Protect those who protect us